 To draw a parallel it’s like the oil companies fighting to exist in the presence of the electric fuel revolution or maybe even genetically modified sci-food over organic food.
 It seems pathetic that a drug company can fight against natural herbal medicine in plain sight of the masses but this is what we allow.

-Clearly, you can see the fight going on between good and bad.
-But it’s a game of monopoly where the winner will not be the one that exerts the most force but exercises their right to simple non-participation in the unhealthy rules.
+We may be witnessing a fight going on between good and evil.
+But it’s a game of monopoly where the winner will not be the one that exerts the most force but exercises their right to simple non-participation in the unhealthy.
 The major corps need the people to accept these rules to profit their sponsors.
 A simple ‘No’ could mean everything.
 To want to share your shares amongst the people and attenuate the bank will change the game forever.
 But there will be compelling incentives to test us.
 We should not be surprised that these offers will hide behind ethical looking media groups, ICO’s and cryptocurrencies alike.

 In September 2017 Jamie Dimon, CEO of J.P.
 Morgan said ‘I’d fire a JPM trader in a second who traded that.
 It’s against the rules, it’s stupid, it’s dangerous’.
 This was in reference to cryptocurrencies and was stated when the banks started panicking after taking notice of crypto’s profitable rise and the inevitable threat to their financial system.
 The comment seemed emotional, desperate and a little less calculated than the deeper, Edward Bernays style, psychological attacks that the media are dishing out today.